The most haunting episodes of classic TV Westerns

 It's a witch, or at least that's the conclusion that's drawn on Bonanza for this episode, where a woman is made an outcast by a religious group.
 Naturally, Little Joe immediately falls under the woman's spell...

 3. Bonanza - "Dark Star"

 You could say Little Joe has a type.
 In "Dark Star," he's once again smitten with a woman accused of being a witch and turned out of town.
 This time it's a girl who earnestly believes she is a witch, born under a dark star.
-Her dances around the fire light the sky, and she even threatens to turn Little Joe into a toad!
+She dances around the firelight the sky, and she even threatens to turn Little Joe into a toad!

 4. The Rifleman - "Hostages to Fortune"

 The Rifleman was one of the only Westerns to have a straight-up Halloween episode.
 "Hostages of Fortune" is a case of mistaken identity, where young Mark and his pals play harmless pranks in masks to celebrate the holiday and this inspires real thieves to don similar masks in hopes of pointing the blame at the boys.
 The masks are crude and genuinely creepy, and it plays on Lucas' biggest fear: that he raised his boy wrong.